-Eye Clinic of Austin uses advanced all-laser techniques for refractive eye surgery.
+Eye Clinic of Austin and LASIK MD use advanced all-laser techniques for refractive eye surgery.
 Dr. Farhan A. Irshad uses WaveLight® laser technology to provide improved outcomes in visual quality and faster, less painful healing following PRK (Photorefractive keratectomy).

 What is PRK?